 If you are considering surrendering your pet, we may be able to help.
 Call us for resources to help keep or rehome your companion.
-Surrendered pets accepted 1:00 – 4:00 p.m. daily.
+Surrendered pets accepted by appointment, 1:00 – 4:00 p.m. daily.

 People bring their pets to Longmont Humane Society (LHS) for many reasons.
 They relocate, develop allergies, or there is a change in the family situation that doesn’t allow proper care of the family pet.
 Whatever the reason, please call us at 303/772-1232 ext.
 0 and ask for advice before bringing your pet to the shelter.
 We can hopefully give you some input, referrals, or helpful hints over the phone that may allow you to continue living with your pet.
 Because LHS is an open-admissions shelter, we are almost always at capacity, so we ask that you put forth every effort to find a suitable home for your pet.
 If you believe that surrendering your pet is the only option, LHS will help you with the surrendering process.
 If we are at capacity we may not be able to intake your pet.
 We may ask you to keep the pet until space becomes available.